Skip to content

 Heterogeneity test

 is_q boolean if true, apply the heterogeneity tests by Cochran's Q test.
-True
+False

-q_level float the significance threshold for Cochran's Q test (raw p value).
+q_level float the significance threshold for Cochran's Q test (raw p value or corrected if is_q_mc is set).
 0.05

-anno_het annotate only variants with Phet < q_level False
+anno_het boolean annotate only variants with Phet < q_level False

 r_se boolean If True, SE for r will be estimated using the jackknife method.
 (Note: available from v3.4.17) False